 Thallium is a soft and pliable metal.
 It melts at 303.5°C and boils at 1482°C. It is colorless, odorless, and tasteless.
 Thallium has a similar ionic radii to potassium (Tl 0.147 nm vs K 0.133 nm), which is one principle behind its toxicity.

 The biochemical research on the cellular effects of thallium is extensive, but little data exist in humans.
-Its structural similarity to potassium results in the body treating it as such—an action that is key in poisoning.
+The structural similarity of thallium to potassium results in the body treating it as such—an action that is key in poisoning.
 Thallium demonstrates at least the following 5 major toxicologic effects :

 Disruption of potassium-dependent processes